|János Áder (Fidesz party, since 2012)

 The Government’s priorities are to lift the EU’s punitive measures against Russia and to tackle immigration by holding immigrants in detention centres to stop them traveling through Europe.

 The Hungarian Government has been criticised by other EU leaders and institutions for its 2011 media law and newly introduced constitution.
 In addition, protests have erupted following the introduction of tough laws targeting foreign-backed NGOs and higher education institutions, which would lead to the closure of the Central European University (CEU) in Budapest.
 All these policies have put the Hungarian Government at odds with Brussels, where the European Parliament decided to call on the European Commission to trigger Article 7 that would suspend Hungary’s voting rights in the EU.
+On 13 July, the Commission decided to launch the infringement procedure against Hungary as regards to both of these issues.

 We would be delighted to hear from you.
 If you would like to get in touch with us, please contact us on 020 7463 0690 or use the form below.